 Key themes: Authentic enquiry; coaching for knowledge construction; coaching for learning; use of web 2.0 environment for enquiry and for remote coaching; applications for different aspects of business, community and educational development.
+Authentic Enquiry Design Principles03

-This project builds on the research into learning power and authentic enquiry at the GSE and the two practical tools that help to scaffold the process of learning.
+The project built on the research into learning power and authentic enquiry at the GSE and the two practical tools that help to scaffold the process of learning.
 These are a) an instrument for assessing learning power and stimulating change (ELLI) and b) a process of self-motivated enquiry-led learning that makes learning more authentic.
 Known respectively as Learning Power and Authentic Enquiry, these ground-breaking, research-based tools could enhance the quality of learning in society across a range of domains – in primary, secondary and tertiary education; in commercial, public and third sector organizations and in community led social, economic and personal development projects.

 Value to Society and Engagement